mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 The use of angle brackets
 and some {{< extlink "https://docs.djangoproject.com/en/4.0/topics/http/urls/#path-converters" "reserved names" >}}
-cause Django to attempt extra parsing on a URL.
+cause Django to perform extra parsing on a URL.
 Each converter has some expected rules to follow.